whoisthisadam/org-data-calculator/README.md

 # Organizations info
-A simple application that can calculate liquidity and solvency of organization added by user.
+A simple desktop application that can calculate liquidity and solvency of organization added by user.

 # Technologies and tools